Mehboob786/CityChangeDetector/README.md

 Edit
 CityChangeDetector/
 │
 ├── app.py              # Streamlit frontend app
 ├── detector.py         # Core change detection logic
 ├── requirements.txt    # Python dependencies
-└── README.md               # You're reading it!
+└── README.md           # Project documentation
 📸 Sample Use Case
 Imagine you have two satellite images of a city – one from 2020 and one from 2024.
 Upload both, and SatDetect will: